 However, to see such results, you must attract attention before you tell your story.
-So, how do you know if your campaigns are making an impact?
-Here are the top email metrics to help you gauge your email marketing success:
+So, how do you know if your email marketing campaigns are making an impact?
+Here are the top email campaign metrics to help with your email marketing strategy:

-Your email open rate is one of the most reliable metrics when measuring your campaign’s performance.
+Your email open click rate is one of the most reliable metrics when measuring your email marketing campaign’s performance.
 Email open rate refers to the number of people who opened the email you sent.

 To calculate your email’s open rate, take the number of emails your recipients opened and divide it by the total number of emails sent then multiply by 100.

 Depending on your industry, a healthy open rate tends to range between 15% to 25%.